mandelsoft/spiff/README.md

   state file with the `.bak` suffix.
 This can be used together with a manual merging as offered by the [state](libraries/state/README.md) utility library.

+- The option `--preserve-escapes` will preserve the escaping for dynaml expressions and list/map merge directives.
+This option can be used if further processing steps of a processing result with *spiff* is intended.

+- The option `--preserve-temporary` will preserve the fields marked as temporary in the final document.

 The folder [libraries](libraries/README.md) offers some useful utility libraries.
 They can also be used as an example for the power of this templating engine.